0 Recently Viewed Program(s)

 International Women's Day Conference

-SAIT and WITT celebrate the social, economic, cultural and political achievements of women with an annual conference.
-Throughout the day, we have meaningful conversations with inspiring speakers from a variety of industries and backgrounds.
-These conversations are empowering, honest and thoughtful – motivating professionals and leaders to continue to strive for more equitable standards across industries.
+We have meaningful conversations with inspiring speakers from various industries and backgrounds throughout the day.
+These conversations are empowering, honest and thoughtful – motivating professionals and leaders to continue to strive for more equitable standards across sectors.

-External resources
+Recommended resources

 • Canadian Association of Women in Construction: CAWIC provides women with the "opportunity to demonstrate their leadership and hone their skills by participating on our committees and board positions".